 Encourage a commitment to the Christian life, one of personal integrity, sensitivity to the needs of others, social responsibility and active communication of the Christian faith, and, as it is lived out, a life that leads people to Jesus Christ as the Lord of the universe and their own personal Savior.

-Approved by the Liberty University Board of Trustees, November 12, 2010
+Approved by the Board of Trustees March 7, 2014

 We affirm our belief in one God, infinite Spirit, creator, and sustainer of all things, who exists eternally in three persons, God the Father, God the Son, and God the Holy Spirit.
 These three are one in essence but distinct in person and function.

 We affirm that the Father is the first person of the Trinity and the source of all that God is and does.
 From Him the Son is eternally generated and from Them the Spirit eternally proceeds.
 He is the designer of creation, the speaker of revelation, the author of redemption, and the sovereign of history.